 their meanings!
 I used to think I was cool.

-Anyhow, here is a taste of Jamaican Slang, as compiled and explained by a very willing group of girls at Hampton School, St. Elizabeth, with additions by contacts in Kingston and all over.
+Anyhow, here is a taste of Jamaican Slang, as compiled and explained by a very willing group of teenagers from St. Elizabeth, with additions by contacts in Kingston and all over.

 A dat wid you That's how you are - used to comment on someone's (bad) habits